oridonner/gitlab-install/README.md

 `docker-compose up`
 _GitLab_ will start as a container named **gitlab**

-To get inside th running container, run the following command:
+To get inside _GitLab_'s running container, run the following command:
 `docker exec -it gitlab bash`

 _GitLab_ will be available on **gitlab.sq.l**.